mikomokaru-jpn/C85-MyHealthCalendar/README.md

 ## Application design
 It is a client / server method.
 The application sends an HTTP request to the server, and the server returns JSON-formatted response data.
 The database is implemented in MySQL, and data is referenced and updated with PHP scripts.
 Server configuration
-・Web server 　Apache2.4 & PHP5.6
+Web server 　Apache2.4 & PHP5.6
-・Database　MySQL5.7
+Database　MySQL5.7